ibm-cloud-docs/vsrx/known-limitations.md

 There are some limitations to be aware of when using {{site.data.keyword.vsrx_full}}.
 {: shortdesc}

 * IBM Cloud has temporarily suspended new sales of 1G Highly Available (HA) Juniper installations.
 This restriction is due to a pending design change that is required to improve HA stability.
-The offering is projected to become available in again in Q2 2020.
+The offering is projected to become available again in Q2 2020.

 * Due to incompatible networking elements, the Juniper vSRX solution is not available as follows: